RossJayJones/rossjayjones.github.io/_posts/2018-11-13-first-class- versioning-and-auditing-with-sql-temporal-tables.md

 GO
 {% endhighlight %}

-And the main address table is created as follows.
+And the main address table is created as follows:

 {% highlight SQL %}
 CREATE TABLE [dbo].[Address]